annisam23/annisam23/README.md

 ### What I Do

 - 🌐 Web development
-- 🕵️‍♀️ Manual and automated testing of web and mobile applications
+- 🕵️‍♀️ Manual and automated testing of web applications
 - 🐛 Bug tracking, reporting, and verification
 - 📋 Test case design and execution
 - 🤝 Collaborating with development and product teams